m0xpd/SubHarmonics/README.md

 SubHarmonics is:
 12HP wide,
-requires 38mm behind the front panel (with the power header fitted) and.
+requires 38mm behind the front panel (with the power header fitted) and
 draws 13.5mA from the 12V rail and 5mA from the -12V rail.

 The design is published under a Creative Commons CC BY-SA 4.0 [License](https://github.com/m0xpd/SubHarmonics/blob/main/LICENSE.txt).